-Stephanie de Smale is a humanities/computer science PhD candidate at Utrecht University, affiliated with the Centre for Conflict Studies and GAP.
+Stephanie de Smale is a humanities/computer science PhD candidate at Utrecht University, affiliated with the Center for Conflict Studies and the Center for the Study of Digital Games and Play.
 Stephanie obtained a bachelor in communication and two cum laude master degrees in new media studies, specializing in: playful and digital methods, cultural politics, conflict studies and human rights.
 She teaches new media theory and digital identity.

 She is a board member of the University Council (2017-2019) at Utrecht University and founder of Junctions: Interdisciplinary graduate journal of the Humanities, for which she was editor-in-chief (2015-2017).